-Study looked at twins wherein one twin had been occupationally exposed to trichloroethylene TCE and other chemicals believed to be linked to development of Parkinsons.
+The study looked at twins wherein one twin had been occupationally exposed to trichloroethylene TCE and other chemicals believed to be linked to the development of Parkinson's Disease.

 Scientists have for the first time generated stem cells from one of the most rapidly progressing forms of Parkinsons disease.

 Publish Date: 2011-08-23